moxvallix/mmb/README.md

 Its accompanying Resource Pack is also required.

 ## List of Patterns
-So far, the pack contains 18 patterns.
+So far, the pack contains 26 patterns, split in to 7 categories.

-- Blam: A radial stripe pattern.
-- Castle: A castle icon.
+### Base
+These patterns don't need a Banner Pattern to be applied.
+This category contains basic patterns and borders.
 - Chequered: A chequer-board pattern.
 - Circle Tiles: A tile pattern of circles.
-- Clubs: A 'Clubs' playing card symbol.
 - Cogs: A steam punk themed border.
-- Companion: A companion cube icon.
-- Crown: A crown icon.
+- Curtains: A fancy curtain border.
 - Fancy: A fancy border, more rounded than 'Bordure Indented'.
+- Tattered: A pattern reminiscent of a tattered banner.

+### Creeper
+These patterns require the 'Creeper Charge' Banner Pattern.
+This category contains patterns related to mobs.
-- Hearts: A 'Hearts' playing card symbol.
+- Blam: A radial stripe pattern.
+- Ribs: A skeletal / rib-like border pattern.

+### Flower
+These patterns require the 'Flower Charge' Banner Pattern.
+This category contains patterns related to nature and harmony.
 - Moon: A crescent moon icon.
-- Palace: An icon of a palace, flying a flag.
 - Peace: A peace symbol.
+- Sun: A sun icon.
+- Yin and Yang: An icon of yin and yang.

+### Globe
+These patterns require the 'Globe' Banner Pattern.
+This category contains patterns related to items and blocks.
 - Pumpkin: A carved pumpkin face.

+### Thing
+These patterns require the 'Thing' Banner Pattern.
+This category contains patterns that are symbols, as well as miscellaneous patterns.
+- Clubs: A 'Clubs' playing card symbol.
+- Diamonds: A 'Diamonds' playing card symbol.
+- Hearts: A 'Hearts' playing card symbol.
 - Spades: A 'Spades' playing card symbol.
+- Companion: A companion cube icon.
+- Revolution: An icon of a fist raised in a revolutionary pose.

+### Snout
+These patterns require the 'Snout' Banner Pattern.
+This category contains patterns related to places and buildings.
+- Castle: A castle icon.
+- Palace: An icon of a palace, flying a flag.

+### Skull
+These patterns require the 'Skull Charge' Banner Pattern.
+This category contains patterns related to weapons, armour and accessories.
-- Sun: A sun icon.
+- Crown: A crown icon.
+- Hammer: An icon of a hammer.
+- Shield: An icon of a shield.
 - Sword: An icon of a sword.
-- Yin and Yang: An icon of yin and yang.
+- Trident: An icon of a trident.

 ## Contributing
 We are open to contributions!
 Open a Pull Request with your banner on [Github](https://github.com/moxvallix/mmb),